 The first three appeals are undertaken within the SSA, but when a lawsuit is filed, the matter is governed by federal court procedure.
 The administrative hearing is the last occasion where new evidence may be introduced, so it is important to ensure that adequate information about the extent of the disability has been submitted by that point.

 The SSDI claims process can be confusing and frustrating, particularly when it comes to satisfying the SSA requirements to demonstrate total long-term disability.
-You may find it helpful to work with an experienced attorney from the start of the Gwinnett County SSDI claims process to ensure that the best possible evidence is produced and submitted to increase your chances of a successful outcome.
+You may find it helpful to work with an experienced disability attorney from the start of the Gwinnett County SSDI claims process to ensure that the best possible evidence is produced and submitted to increase your chances of a successful outcome.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).